 I want every client to have access to resources and support that will help them find the balance between getting through life’s challenges and having the opportunity to rest and enjoy life's precious moments because everyone deserves to be happy and content in life.
 The most effective way to achieve these goals when faced with disability challenges is within the caring circle of support and expertise found within our team.
 Ability Connect assists families and individuals to achieve a healthy mindset and to find a balance between being constantly on the go and still taking time to enjoy the important things in life like connecting with family and friends or having the freedom to go to the beach on a sunny day.
 The team at Ability connect make every effort to ensure that people from all walks of life have this freedom of choice and the resources to achieve their dreams and goals.

-My role at Ability Connect is to assist staff in being able to provide and maintain the highest possible level of service for the participants we work with.
-Another part of my role is to upskill the team on current processes internally and externally as well as improve current processes to ensure our team is ready and able to assist the participants we work with as efficiently as possible.
+In addition to overseeing the day-to-day running of operations, part of my role is to empower the team to provide and maintain the highest possible level of service for the participants we work with.
+Ongoing professional development forms a large part of keeping the team current on best practices both internally and externally, as well as refining current processes to ensure our team is ready and able to assist the participants we work with as efficiently as possible.
 The people who work here at Ability Connect are passionate caring people who always go above and beyond for their participants.
 I felt at home right away during my interview as I could see the team were like-minded individuals.
 We all work together to support each other to assist in obtaining positive outcomes for the participants we work with.
-I have always naturally been a person who wants to help people, I enjoy the process of empowering individuals to work towards their goals.
+I have always naturally been a person who wants to help people succeed, I enjoy the process of empowering individuals to work towards their goals.
 It is an amazing feeling when you can see a person realise their own potential and the joy it brings them when they look back on what they have achieved.

 I love a good challenge, especially those challenges that seem daunting and hard to overcome.
 It feels great to be there to help my team and our clients whatever the situation might be, and it inspires me to see the breakthroughs we get when we work together to find solutions for clients.
 I enjoy using my expertise to assist both the team and our clients achieve their goals.
 It inspires me just coming to work every day, connecting with our team, and finding out how I can support them for the day, and of course, it inspires me when I work directly with participants knowing that we are able to positively affect their lives.
 Transitioning to a service manager role with Ability Connect was a proud moment for me, I absolutely believe in this team, everything we represent, and the difference we make in people's daily lives.
 I am honoured to be a part of bringing the “Ability Connect way” to the disability community and our clients who are the inspiration for the work we do.